GuyBaele/SpreadGL/README.md

 ### SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
-1. Process the single tree file using the following command.
+1. Process the single tree file using the command below.
+This step works in the same way as the RABV example.
+Please take notice of the "--format" argument: It is optional as the default format is GeoJSON.
+However, if you want to inspect the output in a table, you should use "csv" in this argument.
+For this example, we apparently need tabular data for further data wrangling.
 ```
 spread --tree B.1.1.7_England.single.tree --time 2021-01-12 --location coordinates --format csv
 ```
-This step works in the same way as the RABV example.
-Please take notice of the following argument:
---format: It is optional.
-If you want to check the output in a table, use "csv" in this argument.
-For this example, we need tabular data for further data wrangling.

 2. Reproject coordinates.
 Due to the original tree file using the British National Grid coordinate reference system (CRS), which is not supported in spread.gl, you need to perform an additional step (using the file 'B.1.1.7_England.single.tree.output.csv' created in step 2) to convert it to another CRS (i.e., the World Geodetic System 1984; WGS84).
-Use the following command:
+Use the following command to execute the 'reprojection.py' script with 6 required arguments: input csv file, field names of source latitudes (comma separator in between), field names of source longitudes (comma separator in between), source CRS, target CRS and output csv file.
+When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.csv'.
 ```
 reprojection --input B.1.1.7_England.single.tree.output.csv --lat starting_coordinates_1,ending_coordinates_1 --lng starting_coordinates_2,ending_coordinates_2 --src 27700 --trg 4326 --output B.1.1.7_England.single.tree.output.reprojected.csv
 ```
-This command executes the reprojection.py script with 6 required arguments: input csv file, field names of source latitudes (comma separator in between), field names of source longitudes (comma separator in between), source CRS, target CRS and output csv file.
-When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.csv'.

 3. Remove geographic outliers.
 If you visualise the reprojected output file created in step 3, there will be many points that fall outside Endland.
 These outliers were caused by missing geographic data.
 To identify them, it becomes necessary to refer to a dataset file 'TreeTime_270221.csv', which is an analysis result from the original study (Kraemer et al.).
-This file contains the location information of each point, i.e. UTLA (Upper Tier Local Authorities in England).
+This file contains the location information of each point, i.e. "UTLA" (Upper Tier Local Authorities in England).
 You will need to check if this value is empty or not.
-If it is NULL, that point will fall outside of England.
+If it is "NULL", that point will fall outside of England.
 Therefore, the corresponding row (branch) has to be removed.
-Use the following command:
+Use the following command to execute the 'trimming.py' script with 6 required arguments: input csv file, foreign key field name of input, reference csv file, foreign field name of reference, queried field(s) of reference (comma separator in between, if needed), and output csv file.
+When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.cleaned.csv'.
 ```
 trimming --input B.1.1.7_England.single.tree.output.reprojected.csv --key ending_coordinates_1_original --refer TreeTime_270221.csv --foreign endLat --null startUTLA,endUTLA --output B.1.1.7_England.single.tree.output.reprojected.cleaned.csv
 ```
-This command executes the trimming.py script with 6 required arguments: input csv file, foreign key field name of input, reference csv file, foreign field name of reference, queried field(s) of reference (comma separator in between if needed), and output csv file.
-When this step is done, there will be a new file called 'B.1.1.7_England.single.tree.output.reprojected.cleaned.csv'.

 4. Visualise the spatial layers in Spread.gl.
 Follow the previous steps to get different visuals of the spatial layers.